Exerra/cf-imap/README.md

 IMAP (v4) client for the Cloudflare Workers platform.
 Do not try to run this on other runtimes, it will not work.

-Warning, this version is **pre-release**, so expect breaking changes **may** happen between versions.
+Warning, this version is **pre-release**, so breaking changes **may** happen between versions.
 At this stage for existing functions it is unlikely, however the possibility still exists.

 # Initialisation